distanceworkshops/distanceworkshops.github.io/ctds-april-2023.md

 The Registration Fee is 320.00 GBP

-Registration is now open via the University of St Andrews Online Shop - please follow [this link](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/online-workshop-analysis-of-camera-trap-data-with-distance-sampling-3rd-to-7th-april-2023) and click on the Book Event button.
+Registration and payment is via the online store at the University of St Andrews - please follow [this link](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/online-workshop-analysis-of-camera-trap-data-with-distance-sampling-3rd-to-7th-april-2023) and click on the Book Event button.
 The registration deadline is 20th March 2022.

 Once you have registered, we will contact you to collect some follow-up information.